-Look at the columns of the Arch
+Observe the columns of the Arch

 In the Arch there are four Corinthian columns that before being installed in this monument were in another that was created in the first century and was lost over time.
-All the columns have as bases sculptures representing winged victories in which one can see captives of Rome, Roman legionaries and palm fronds.
+All the columns have as bases sculptures representing winged victories in which we see captives of Rome, Roman legionaries and palm fronds.

 Not all the elements that are in this great arch are reused, some were made especially for this monument dedicated to Constantine.
 These represent the military acts of the emperor and you can see them in the following areas of the Arch:

 - On the left side of the south facade: the siege of Verona.

 - On the right side of the south façade: the battle with Maxentius.